 Body

-Deputy Assistant Administrator Mark Meassick oversees DDI’s Local, Faith, and Transformative Partnerships Hub as well as the Innovation, Technology, and Research Hub.
+Mark Meassick serves as Deputy Assistant Administrator for the Local, Faith, and Transformative Partnerships Hub as well as the Innovation, Technology, and Research Hub.

 Share This Page